Chart Color Schemes

 Infrastructure

-Wauchope has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally
+Wauchope has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects that could affect the region.
-Notable ones include Beechwood Road Upgrade Stage 6, including Steels Bridge Wauchope, The Sanctuary Port Macquarie, Thrumster Business Park, and Sovereign Place Town Centre.
-Below is a list of those most likely to be relevant.
+Fourteen projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include Beechwood Road Upgrade Stage 6 including Steels Bridge Wauchope, The Sanctuary Port Macquarie, Thrumster Business Park, and Sovereign Place Town Centre.

 Professional plan users can use the search below to filter and access additional projects.